This year, we decided to really begin 2017 with a bang and went for a family trip to Reykjavik!

 Other activities which lacked photographs due to privacy and fear of camera breakage that we did were ice skating and local swimming pool relaxing,

-Firstly, Lorcan and I went ice skating at the Laugardalur Ice Rink (Skautahöllin í Laugardal) which cost 1500kr (€12.50) for skate rental and unlimited skating time.
+Firstly, I went ice skating at the Laugardalur Ice Rink (Skautahöllin í Laugardal) which cost 1500kr (€12.50) for skate rental and unlimited skating time.
 The ice was nice and smooth and there were only about seven of us on the ice.

 For those who'd enjoy some skating I'd really recommend it.